mightybyte/monad-challenges/pages/set2-4.md

 Bottom line...this is obviously not how we want to write our code.
 There is a huge amount of repetition in our queryGreek function and we need to figure out how to get rid of it.
 If you're really ambitious, stop reading now and see if you can figure it out.
-If you can't figure it out, keep reading.
+If you can't figure it out don't worry, keep reading.

 For a clue, let's take another look at some of the type signatures we're working with (removing some type class constraints for clarity).